Godsmith/trainfinity3/README.md

 - train should mark the tile it wants to go to when it cannot find path
   - either when you select the train, or it can create a red line to the taget
 - cities consume only OTHER cities' mail
-- if you remove the path for a train, it should take another path
-  - step 2: recalculate when destroying track
-    - create method track_set.get_tracks_from_route
-    - when creating a train, make it subscribe to destroy signals from all tracks along route
-    - when getting such a signal, recalculate route to destination
 - change graphics for end of station, so it can't look like two stations are one large station
 - producers/consumers of the same resource not less apart than the longest station length (5 tiles?)